carlohamalainen/carlohamalainen.github.io/_posts/2012-05-31-debian-squeeze-on-thinkpad-x121e-installation-notes.md

 The ethernet card is not detected by the Debian installer, so at the first opportunity flip to a console, load the atl1c driver, and echo this magic string:

 <pre>modprobe atl1c
-echo "1969 1083" &gt; /sys/bus/pci/drivers/atl1c/new_id
+echo "1969 1083" > /sys/bus/pci/drivers/atl1c/new_id
 </pre>

 (credit: <http://wiki.debian.org/InstallingDebianOn/Thinkpad/X121e-30515YG>)

 ## Wrong resolution in xorg

-The installation process runs ok but on rebooting the screen resolution in xorg was 1024&#215;768 instead of 1366&#215;768 so everything looked weird and squashed.
+The installation process runs ok but on rebooting the screen resolution in xorg was 1024x768 instead of 1366x768 so everything looked weird and squashed.
 Upgrading to a 3.2 kernel fixes the problem.
 Add this line to /etc/apt/sources.list:

 <pre>deb http://backports.debian.org/debian-backports squeeze-backports main
 </pre>